+Figure 2.
+Willingness to engage rating

 (3-2) Future perspectives

-In addition to completing Phase 3 of this project, we aim to further investigate the cultural differences that might have impact the motivation of social engagement in relation to NfC.
+Because we did not find differences between Social and Non-social conditions, we consider to explore reflecting the socialness rating when separating the two conditions to see if that would change participants' desire of engagement.
+Once confirmed, we then aim to further investigate the cultural differences that might have impact the motivation of social engagement in relation to NfC.
 We also aim to further investigate the neural associations of how desire for engaging in effortful thinking associated with the rewarding system and social interactions with their individual difference using fMRI.
 If the present study provides the link for NfC and social cognition, we will have made a significant advance for future research to untangle the motivations of social involvement.
 As social interactions are considered critical factors for a better quality of life and longevity, we expect our outcomes to benefit society by possibly increasing well-being and life expectancies.

 [4] List of research achievements

-We have not presented or published the outcome of Year 1.
+We have not presented or published the outcome of this year.